makersacademy/takeaway-challenge/README.md

  So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
  ```

+How to run in the command line (irb / pry):

  ```
  [1] pry(main)> require './lib/takeaway.rb'
 => true